Signed in as:

-Private Markets Group Ltd is proud to have the following speakers joining us at our upcoming UK Family Office Summits:
+Private Markets Group Ltd is proud to have the following expert speakers & family office thought leaders joining us at our upcoming 2026 UK Family Office Summits; in-person & online.

 Martin brings over 15 years of experience leading international teams of economists, data scientists, and engineers across jurisdictions and institutions.
 His work spans corporate governance, finance, asset management, competition policy, and AI applications in business and regulation.
 He has advised regulators and enforcement agencies around the world, including the U.S. Department of Justice, the European Commission, the OECD, and numerous central banks and parliaments.